taconaut/UMS-Plugin-AutoDeleteFileAfterPlay/README.md

     cd UMS-Plugin-AutoDeleteFileAfterPlay
     mvn package

-Make sure the version of UMS you just installed is correctly referenced in the pom.xml of the plugin:
+Make sure the version of UMS you've just installed is correctly referenced in the pom.xml of the plugin:

 		<dependency>
 			<groupId>net.pms</groupId>